HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/usage.md

     Navigate to your HCL DX platform and log in with your credentials.

     Depending on the current page, either click the **sparkle icon** in the Toolbar (Side Panel view) or the **Floating Action Button (FAB)** at the bottom corner (Floating IQ view).
-DX automatically determines which is available based on the page layout.
+DX automatically determines which is available based on the page properties.
 IQ opens with an empty chat interface, ready for your first interaction.

     ![IQ Side Panel Opens](../../assets/HCL_IQ_Side_Panel_Initial_View.png "IQ side panel opens")